mollerhoj/Connect-4-AI/README.md

-- An even smarter heuristic could look at more game specific rules, e.g: threats (3 connected coins) that can no longer come into play because a threat below makes it impossible to reach to threat above.
+- An even smarter heuristic could look at more game specific rules, e.g: threats (3 connected coins) that can no longer come into play because a threat below makes it impossible to reach the threat above.

 - The Board class inherits the Matrix class from the standard library.
 I have regretted this decision since the Matrix class is horrible.
 Inconsistent